If you’re keen to start building your investment portfolio but aren’t sure where to begin, there are a range of investment options available to you.

 Doing your research

 There are a few different avenues you can take to bring yourself up to speed on the world of share trading.

 The sharemarket is heavily influenced by economics and changes in other markets, so it’s worth brushing up on the Australian economy (if you’re buying Australian shares), international economies (if you’re buying shares in foreign companies), exchange rates, government policy and any information specific to the industry you’re investing in.

-You can access share prices, market news, and more through an investment platform such as ANZ Share Investing.
+You can access share prices, market news, and more through an investment platform such as ANZ Share Investing (Applications for ANZ Share Investing accounts will close on 1 July 2022).
 You can even go deeper and read individual company reports or stay up-to-date with company alerts so you know more about the businesses you’ve bought shares in.
 If you already have in depth knowledge in some companies or sectors this could inform your investment decisions.

 We’ve put together a guide explaining things to think about before you start share investing and we’ve also got a guide on getting started with $1000.

 It’s important that you’re aware of the risks involved with investing in shares.
 While there’s potential for significant financial gain, there is an equal risk for hefty losses and you can lose some or all of the capital that you have invested.
 Make sure you do your research, start out by investing in funds or companies that you feel comfortable with, and only invest money that you can afford to lose.

 You should look out for red flags, including companies that haven’t made any profit, have significant debt or are under investigation.
 You should also be wary of stocks that have consistent drops in value over the past three to five years.